 Due to reduced clearance of lansoprazole in the elderly an adjustment of dose may be necessary based on individual requirements.
 A daily dose of 30 mg should not be exceeded in the elderly unless there are compelling clinical indications.

-The use of lansoprazole is not recommended in children as clinical data are limited (see also section 5.2) and juvenile animal studies have findings of currently unknown human relevance (see section 5.3).
+The use of lansoprazole is not recommended in children as clinical data are limited (see section 5.2) and juvenile animal studies have findings of currently unknown human relevance (see section 5.3).
 Treatment of small children below one year of age should be avoided as available data have not shown beneficial effects in the treatment of gastro-oesophageal reflux disease.

 Method of administration

 For optimal effect, lansoprazole capsules should be taken once daily in the morning, except when used for H. pylori eradication when treatment should be twice a day, once in the morning and once in the evening.

 Lansoprazole should be taken at least 30 minutes before food (see section 5.2).
 Capsules should be swallowed whole with liquid.

 For patients with difficulty swallowing; studies and clinical practice suggest that the capsules may be opened and the granules mixed with a small amount of water, apple/tomato juice or sprinkled onto a small amount of soft food (e.g. yoghurt, apple puree) to ease administration.
 Capsules may also be opened and granules mixed with 40 ml of apple juice for administration through a nasogastric tube (see section 5.2).
 After preparing the suspension or mixture, the medicinal product should be administered immediately.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.